stopak/ICPunks/README.md

 ```

 If you don't have vessel yet you can install it by running an install script included in the project:

-MacOS might ask if you're sure you trust this package.
-You can safely accept

 ```shell